rafiya618/rafiya618/README.md

 👩About Me:
 ------------

 Hi there 👋 My name is rafia.
-I am currently a CS student in **Air university**.
-After diving into **computer science** over the past 4 months, I have shifted my educational focus to learn **programming language**s and **problem solving skills**.
-I am also polishing my skills by taking differnt programming courses online.
+I am currently a CS student.
+After diving into **computer science**, I have shifted my educational focus to learn **programming language**s and **problem solving skills**.

 📊 My Github Stats:
 ------------